nodejs/node/doc/api/n-api.md

 newer releases of Node.js may support additional API functions.
-In order to allow an addon to use a newer function when running with versions of Node.js that support it, while providing fallback behaviour when runnign with Node.js versions that don't support it:
+In order to allow an addon to use a newer function when running with versions of Node.js that support it, while providing fallback behavior when running with Node.js versions that don't support it:

 * Call `napi_get_version()` to determine if the API is available.